-The belief that God is a deliverance from pain during times of suffering is centered on the historical legacy of slavery and its attempt to destroy African culture and families [98].
+The belief that God is a deliverance from pain/suffering and a source of hope and salvation during times of suffering is centered on the historical legacy of slavery and its attempt to destroy African culture and families [98; 268].
 Many African Americans indicate that they derive their strength from the belief that God is in a personal relationship with them and that life's adversities will eventually liberate them [99].
 Prayer is one religious practice through which they experience God's support, presence, grace, and affirmation, particularly during crises [189].
 The Black church is often viewed as a place of community and refuge where congregants can ask for help and support [231].
+Among African Americans, there is a positive relationship between spirituality and relational health, as defined by mentor and community relationships [268].
+The emphasis on spiritual communalism throughout the generations remains a source of sustenance for many African Americans.

 In a national survey, 83% of African Americans stated that they believed in God with certainty, and 75% indicated that religion was very important [190].
-Almost half (47%) stated they attended religious services at least once a week [190].
+Almost half (47%) stated they attended religious services at least once a week and prayed at least daily [190].
 Religious involvement has become a source of empowerment and strength for many African Americans.
-According to the National Survey of American Life, which included 6,082 adults in the United States, African Americans and Afro-Caribbean participants were more likely to report attendance at religious services and affiliation to a specific religious denomination than non-Hispanic white participants [5].
+According to the National Survey of American Life, which included 6,082 adults in the United States, African Americans and Afro-Caribbean participants were more likely to report attendance at religious services and affiliation to a specific religious denomination than non-Hispanic White participants [5].
 In many cases, African American women play critical roles in the church [98].
 Emotional expressiveness often characterizes African American churches, as emotions provide a venue for suffering and sorrow [98].
 The level of religiosity may correlate with older age.
 For example, one study found that 89% of African Americans reported being religious, but only 52% to 55% of African American adolescents indicated that religion played a very important role in their lives [155].
+Overall, in many African American communities, religion represents the church, community, a place where one derives motivation, accountability, love, nurturance, and social support, and a place where practical needs (e.g., food, parenting support, counseling) can be met [252].